Do you take long to solve career or business problems?

 Whenever you’re working with a problem, take time to brainstorm the best questions.
 That’s because it’ll impact the quality of the root cause you’ll end up with.

-When Don’t 5 Whys Work?
+When Do 5 Whys Not Work?

 As you’ve seen the 5 Whys isn’t complicated, but it takes a lot of effort to execute correctly.
 When done right, it can help you find the culprit to most of your common problems.
 The problem is that this technique isn’t suited for every situation.